atolye15/checklist/checklists/branch-settings-on-github.md

 description: Branch settings you should make when you create a new repository on GitHub
 ---

-- [ ] Enable require pull request reviews before merging
+- [ ] Enable "Require pull request reviews before merging"

 - [ ] Set required reviews at least to one

-- [ ] Enable dismiss stale pull request approvals when new commits are pushed
+- [ ] Enable "Dismiss stale pull request approvals when new commits are pushed"

-- [ ] Enable require status checks to pass before merging
+- [ ] Enable "Require status checks to pass before merging"

 - [ ] Mark CirleCI related checks on the list
 It is not allowed to merge any code without successfully passing the CircleCI tests.